tanaikech/ProcessApp/README.md

 1. [getExecutionTimeOfTrigger()](#getexecutiontimeoftrigger) : This method retrieves the total execution time of all functions executed by the time-driven trigger at owner's account.
 For example, you can know the total execution time of all functions executed by the time-driven trigger in 24 h.
 1. [getDevUrl()](#getdevurl) : This method retrieves the endpoint of developer mode for Web Apps like ``https://script.google.com/macros/s/#####/dev``.
 1. [getRunningFunctions()](#getrunningfunctions) : This method retrieves the functions which are running now.
+1. [getExecutionTimeOfProcessType()](#getexecutiontimeofprocesstype) : This method retrieves the total execution time of all functions by filtering the process type.
+For example, the total execution time of Web Apps can be retrieved.

 I would like to add more methods in the future.